powerplace-io/power-places-scraper/README.md

 The place resulting from the google does not necessarily match the OSM place that was supposed to be looked up.
-There are two possuble ways of resolvin this issue:
+There are two possible ways of resolving this issue:

  1. Just ignore the OSM data and remove all duplicates from the google data.